Obese Records

-Obese Records was an Australian hip hop record label based in Melbourne, Victoria.
-It was the largest independent hip hop label in Australia and was home to acts such as Pegz, Hilltop Hoods, Thundamentals, Reason, Andy Struksha, and Dialectrix.
-Obese Records also operated two retail stores in Melbourne, a record distribution company, a soul imprint, named Plethora Records, and operated the artists' management and touring company, Obese Records Artist Management.
+Obese Records was an Australian hip-hop record label based in Melbourne, Victoria.
+One of the largest independent hip-hop labels in Australia, Obese has been credited with legitimising the Australian hip-hop genre and was home to acts such as Hilltop Hoods, Illy, Kerser, Thundamentals, Reason and Dialectrix.
+Obese Records also operated two retail stores in the suburbs of Prahran (later moving to South Yarra in 2014) and Frankston, Zoo Records, a distribution company for non-Australian music, Plethora Records, a soul label, and their own management and touring company, Obese Records Artist Management.

 History

-1995–2005: Formation, Pegz, early releases

-Obese Records was founded in 1995 by Ollie Bobbitt as "O.B.'s Records", a small record store in the Melbourne suburb of Prahran.
-Specialising in hip hop music and merchandise, Bobbitt sold the business to Australian artist Shazlek One (Don Shazlek) in 1998.
-In 2002, the store was bought by Melbourne-based artist and OB's employee Pegz (Tirren Staaf), who transformed it into a record label.
+1995–2004: Early years

+In 1995, graffiti writer and DJ Ollie Bobbit opened up a record store at 4A Izett Street, located within the Melbourne suburb of Prahran called "O.B.'s Records."
+With only A$2000, one clothes rack and one crate of vinyl, Bobbit started the business in the back of a skateboarding store in the neighbouring Greville Street, before eventually relocating to Izett Street.
+In 1998, Bobbit sold the business to Shazlek One (Shaheen Waheed), who changed the name to "Obese Records" as a pun on his weight made by Bias B (Adam Stevens).
+Shazlek laid down the early foundations for the store's in-house record label, which launched in 2000.
+Its first two releases were Reason's Solid and the first volume of the Culture of Kings compilation album series, both of which came out that year.
+In 2002, the store was bought by rapper and Obese employee Pegz (Tirren Staaf), who had been affiliated with the business since 1996 and had worked at the Izett Street retail store since 2000.

-According to Pegz, there were few other labels specialising in Australian hip-hop at the time, and none putting significant funds into marketing.
-Pegz claims that he "saw the opening and went for it.
-It was about giving the people around me the opportunity they deserved."
-Pegz used the label to create a distribution network, and also purchased the Zenith Records vinyl pressing plant, one of only two companies then still pressing vinyl records in Australia.
+According to Pegz, there were few other labels specialising in Australian hip-hop at the time, and none who were putting significant funds into marketing, with him stating "It was about giving the people around me the opportunity they deserved."
+Pegz used the label to create a distribution network, and in 2005 he purchased the Zenith Records vinyl pressing plant, one of only two companies then still pressing vinyl records in Australia.
 The pressing plant was subsequently sold in November 2007.

-The first artist released on the label was MC Reason's EP Solid in 2000, produced by Jolz with appearances from Brad Strut, Bias B and Pac D.

-Other early releases included the compilation album series Culture of Kings (which featured formative releases from Hilltop Hoods, TZU, Hunter, Koolism, Terra Firma, Lyrical Commission, Downsyde, Layla, Bliss n Eso, Funkoars, DJ Bonez, Delta, Brad Strut, Bias B, Hospice and Brothers Stoney) and Obesecity, both of which Pegz described as "key networking tools" for the growing Australian hip hop scene.

-The second volume of Culture of Kings, released in October 2002, was the first Australian hip hop album to be selected for the Triple J feature album spot.

-2006–2010: Expansion, Culture of Kings, Hilltop Hoods

-In 2003, Obese released the Hilltop Hoods album The Calling, which became the first Australian hip hop album to go gold.
+In 2003, Obese released the Hilltop Hoods album The Calling, which became the first Australian hip-hop album to go gold.
 Mark Pollard, founder of Stealth Magazine, commented during an interview with Tony Mitchell in 2004 that Hilltop Hoods’ success had been helped by Obese.